 Habitat: Silver Maple in native habitat prefers moist soils such as moist woods, floodplains and riparian areas with full sun.
 It is not tolerant of shade on poorer sites and is a pioneer dominant canopy species.
 Seedlings can easily be transplanted and it will re-sprout from a stump.
 It adapts well to the landscape and has long been used as a landscape shade tree.
 Some consider the form to be poor but as a free standing specimen the shape is comely.
 The root system however, is shallow and fibrous and lateral roots which extend great distances will occasionally surface.
 It is a preferred nesting tree for Baltimore Orioles.
 Silver Maple grows rapidly and the branches are somewhat brittle, scattering twigs and small branches in windstorms as the tree is quite good at self-pruning, similar to Green Ash and Rock Maple.

 Names: The genus, Acer, is the Latin word for 'maple'.
 The species name, saccharinum, just like the species name saccharum of the Sugar Maple, means sweet, referring to the sap.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-Botanists have recently move the maples into the Sapindaceae family from the older Aceraceae family.
+Botanists have recently moved the maples into the Sapindaceae family from the older Aceraceae family.
 The common name of "Silver" maple refers to the light color of the leaf underside.

-Comparisons: This tree most easily compares with Red Maple, A. rubrum, which also drops its seeds in the spring, but that tree has smaller leaves that are not as deeply lobed and have more regular teeth and the new samaras turn red.
+Comparisons: This tree most easily compares with Red Maple, A. rubrum, which also drops its seeds in the spring, but that tree has smaller leaves that are not as deeply lobed and have more regular teeth and the new samaras turn red before maturing.